mjwang/GamEdu/README.md

 * Go to http://localhost:3000

 # MongoDB Setup
+Optional: the project is auto-wired to a default demo db
 * Install MongoDB
 * Run `mongod --dbpath [insert directory for db data (ie. ./data)]`